survivejs/webpack-book/manuscript/optimizing_build/03_adding_hashes_to_filenames.md

 [1Q41] ./app/main.css 41 bytes {2} [built]
 [2twT] ./app/index.js 607 bytes {2} [built]
 ```

-T> Plugins, such as [inline-manifest-webpack-plugin](https://www.npmjs.com/package/inline-manifest-webpack-plugin) and [html-webpack-inline-chunk-plugin](https://www.npmjs.com/package/html-webpack-inline-chunk-plugin), work with *html-webpack-plugin* and allow you to write the manifest within *index.html*.
-Doing this avoids a request.

 T> In order to integrate with asset pipelines, you can consider using plugins like [chunk-manifest-webpack-plugin](https://www.npmjs.com/package/chunk-manifest-webpack-plugin), [webpack-manifest-plugin](https://www.npmjs.com/package/webpack-manifest-plugin), [webpack-assets-manifest](https://www.npmjs.com/package/webpack-assets-manifest), or [webpack-rails-manifest-plugin](https://www.npmjs.com/package/webpack-rails-manifest-plugin).
 These solutions emit JSON that maps the original asset path to the new one.